rcgla/volunteer-central-site/README.md

 * In addition to usertype visibility, activities may be restricted in visibility to only the roles and user groups participating in that activity.

 TODO

-* role participation for activities
-* optional "restrict visibility to participants" setting for activities
-* RLS policies for activity visibility restriction

-Activities
 * user groups may participate in activities, e.g. band practice with "band #2"
-* roles may participate in activities, e.g. front desk checkin with "Front desk team"
+* roles may participate in activities, e.g. front desk checkin with "Front desk support".
+It's complicated (see events.json 'roles' property).
+* restrictVisibility option

 #### Photos